Bangsamoro transition period

 President Rodrigo Duterte rings the agong with interim Chief Minister Murad Ebrahim nearby as part of the inauguration of the Bangsamoro region.

 The transition period of the now-defunct Autonomous Region in Muslim Mindanao (ARMM) into the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) began when the Bangsamoro Organic Law was ratified in a two-part plebiscite held in January and February 2019.
-It is set to end after the first set of regular officials are elected in 2025.
+It is set to end after the first set of regular officials are elected in 2026.

 Background

 The BARMM was created after residents of the then-existing ARMM voted to ratify the Bangsamoro Organic Law in January 2019.
 Cotabato City and 67 barangays in Cotabato province also voted to join Bangsamoro in the second part of the plebiscite in February 2019.

 The initial members of the Bangsamoro Transition Authority (BTA) were sworn in by President Rodrigo Duterte on February 22, 2019, and the ARMM was officially turned over to the BARMM on February 26, 2019.
 The BARMM was inaugurated almost a month later on March 29, 2019, when the BTA, as the interim Bangsamoro Parliament, also held its first session.
 The Bangsamoro transition plan was then adopted by the Bangsamoro Parliament on June 18, 2019.

 The transition work was hampered by financial constraints with members of the BTA only receiving their salaries on the first week of July 2019.
 By that time, the BTA is still negotiating for a transition fund from the Department of Budget and Management and the slow transition work has led to President Rodrigo Duterte appointing Manny Piñol who resigned from his post as Agriculture secretary as a point man for the national government in dealing with the Bangsamoro regional government.

-The impact of the COVID-19 pandemic in the region has also impacted the work for the transition period which is supposed to end on June 30, 2022.
-The pandemic is cited for the reason for the non-passage of a Bangsamoro Electoral Code led to lobbying by the Bangsamoro regional government and some advocacy groups for the national government to postpone the elections.
-The campaign was successful after President Rodrigo Duterte signed into law on October 28, 2021 the bill postponing the elections, and consequentially the end of the transition period, to 2025.
+The impact of the COVID-19 pandemic in the region has also impacted the work of the transition period which was originally scheduled to end on June 30, 2022.
+The pandemic was cited as one reason for the non-passage of a Bangsamoro Electoral Code leading the Bangsamoro regional government to lobbying the national government to postpone the first regular elections in the region.
+The campaign was successful after President Rodrigo Duterte signed a law on October 28, 2021 postponing the elections, and consequentially the end of the transition period, to 2025.
+The transition was extended again in 2026 when President Bongbong Marcos signed Republic Act No. 12317 which reset the first regular election for the Bangsamoro government to the second Monday of September 2026 (September 14) and provided for the continuation of the Bangsamoro Transition Authority during the extension.